zac-heisey/murray-lampert/_posts/2019-05-22-beware-these-10-hidden-costs-during-your-home-remodel.markdown

 categories:
 - Home Remodeling
 featured-image: "/uploads/cash.jpeg"
-excerpt: There is a lot to account for during a home remodel, and there's a good chance that unexpected costs will pop up.
+description: There is a lot to account for during a home remodel, and there's a good chance that unexpected costs will pop up.
 We identify 10 common hidden home remodeling costs to help you avoid them.
 author: Gregg Cantor